Moving in

 • $25.00 refundable deposit

-• $60.00 rental fee (plus GST) for group bike lockers (September 2022 to April 2023).
+• $60.00 rental fee (plus GST) for group bike lockers (September 2023 to April 2024).
 Group bike lockers are large rooms or cages located within specific buildings, but are accessible from the exterior of the building.
-Student receive a key to the locker, a bike tag, and are assigned a numbered location within the locker where they can lock their bike.
+Students receive a key to the locker, a bike tag, and are assigned a numbered location within the locker where they can lock their bike.

 Rates for storage lockers